 Angelica Village has begun a community garden!
-Now that we have the foundation started we need volunteers to "adopt" a day a week for regular maintenance.
-Duties would include watering, weeding, planting, and regular maintenance.
-If you would like to adopt the garden for a day apply today.
+Now that we have the foundation started we need volunteers to "adopt" a day a week for regular maintenance and also individual volunteers or groups who want to come one time or on regular basis if not weekly!
+Duties include clean-up, watering, weeding, planting, and regular maintenance.
+If you would like to adopt the garden for a day apply today!

 Through love, care, and sustained mutual support, Angelica Village nurtures conscious community living spaces where people with special abilities, families seeking refuge from war and violence, individuals and families experiencing homelessness, and fellow community partners receive what they need and share what they can.

 Children and Youth Seeking Refuge from War: Youth are welcomed into the community as long-term community members and as the 'adoptive’ children of partners responsible for their direct care.
 Children grow up in the community until they are ready to transition fully into adulthood.
 Children will be supported socially, emotionally, spiritually and physically, as well as with education and generally adjusting to life in the United States.
 Once children have moved out of the direct proximity of the home they will continue to have the community as an extended family for their future.